 Leve is the co-author with Robin Morgan (former editor of The Sunday Times Magazine) of an oral biography of the year 1963 -- It Books (HarperCollins) 2013.

-Her memoir "An Abbreviated Life" will be published in June 2016 (HarperCollins)
+Her memoir "An Abbreviated Life" was published in June 2016 (HarperCollins) to critcal acclaim.
+The paperback is out now.